-Complaints concerning the operation or marketing of the Fund may be referred to the Complaints Officer of the ACD at 201 Bishopsgate, London EC2M 3AE or if you subsequently wish to take your complaint further, direct to the Financial Ombudsman Service, at Exchange Tower, London E14 9SR.
+Complaints concerning the operation or marketing of the Company may be referred to the Compliance Officer of the ACD at 201 Bishopsgate, London EC2M 3AE or, if you subsequently wish to take your complaint further, to the Financial Ombudsman Service, Exchange Tower, London E14 9SR.

+11.7.
 ACD's Remuneration Policy